geritwagner/digital-tickler/README.md

 # Digital tickler 📅  ✨  🗂

-The digital tickler monitors a directory containing YYYY-MM-DD-files-or-folders and moves them to your inbox when you start the computer.
+- Monitors a directory containing YYYY-MM-DD-files-or-folders
+- Moves the files or folders to your inbox (e.g., the Desktop) when you start the computer.
-It can also use template directories to create and activate material on a regular basis.
+- Can also use template directories to create and activate material on a regular basis.

 # Think about